CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Document-Parser" />Class Carbon.RDF.Document.Parser

-> Class for parse a JSON-LD string to an array of RDFDocuments.
+> Class to parse a JSON-LD string to an array of RDFDocuments.